-What Makes EMV Cards Safer
+Why EMV Cards Are Safer To Use

-Chip technology makes it virtually impossible for criminals to create counterfeit cards with your credit card information, assuming you always EMV at checkout.
+Chip technology makes it virtually impossible for criminals to create counterfeit cards with your credit card information, assuming you always use EMV at checkout.

-But, Credit Card Fraud Is Still Possible With EMV Cards
+Credit Card Fraud Is Still Possible With EMV Cards

-Swiped credit card purchases still carry the same risk of fraud.
+While most cards and terminals support magnetic swiping as backup, swiped credit card purchases still carry the same risk of fraud.
 Plus, thieves can still use physically stolen credit cards.